Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 These remotes usually come in kits that include a new receiver, so you’ll still need to do some wiring to get it to work.

-Usually, you can get these remotes online or at your local hardware or electrical appliance stores.
+You can get these ceiling fan remotes online or at your local hardware or electrical appliance stores.

 Before spending your hard-earned cash on one of these remotes, always do your homework and make sure that it’s compatible with your fan make and model.